Section I: Declaration of Quarantine

 "Gypsy Moth" ("GM") means the insect known as gypsy moth, Lymantria dispar L., in any stage of development.

 "Firewood" means wood cut to lengths less than four feet long.
 This includes firewood cut for personal use.

-"Inspector" means an employee of the Minnesota Department of Agriculture authorized in accordance with the law to enforce the provisions of this quarantine and regulations in this subpart.
+"Inspector" means an employee of APHIS or the Minnesota Department of Agriculture authorized in accordance with the law to enforce the provisions of this quarantine and regulations in this subpart.
 A person operating under a compliance agreement is not an inspector.

 "Log" means tree parts cut into lengths four feet or longer.

 "Manual" refers to the provisions currently contained in the Gypsy Moth Program Manual (PDF).